RahidZaman/cs481681-cgr/hybrid-topics/01-cg-crash-course.md

 ## Activities

+Feel free to discuss your issues and solutions in the `#rendering` channel on Slack.

 - Create a WebGL application from scratch using HTML and JavaScript.
 You may reference the [Mozilla tutorial](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial) to help you.
 - Examine the Vector3.ts and Matrix4.ts files to see how different mathematical operations are performed.
 - Create a simple JavaScript library that you can include in your HTML file.
 Later we will begin using the LibXOR library to help perform many graphics tasks.
+- Install VS Code and Node.js and practice using `lite-server`.

 ```javascript
 // yourlibrary.js